SinapsDev/sDarknet/README.md

-# FiveM React Boilerplate with TypeScript
+# FiveM React Boilerplate with TypeScript (Template owner: 99kr)

 This is built upon [fivem-react-boilerplate](https://github.com/2277/fivem-react-boilerplate) but with my personal preferences and working with TypeScript.